 In this blog post, we will show you the best Chinese social media sites for the tourism sector and tips on how to craft the best social media marketing strategy for Chinese Internet users.

 Chinese Social Media Landscape

-All differences are explained by the banishment of the world leading social network Facebook in 2009.
+All differences are explained by the banishment of the world-leading social network Facebook and Instagram.
 It allowed many other networks to appear.
-In one hand you have the ones that « « propose» » the same offer and on the other hand you have the ones with a much more different positioning with their specific targets.
+On the one hand, you have the ones that «propose» the same offer and on the other hand, you have the ones with a much more different positioning with their specific targets.

-By the way, the growing smartphone using allowed the development of many social networks specially confected to suit a smartphone use.
-The first one you have to carefully use for the tourism industry: WeChat.
+By the way, the growing smartphone use allowed the development of many social networks especially connected to suit smartphone use.
+The first one you have to carefully use for the tourism industry: is WeChat.

-Before developing on the function of WeChat and its usefulness in inbound marketing, here are some figures to understand better the influence of this social network:
+Before developing the function of WeChat and its usefulness in inbound marketing, here are some figures to understand better the influence of this social network:

-- The function that was the key to the success of WeChat was the ability to send short voice messages for one minute to contacts
+- The function that was key to the success of WeChat was the ability to send short voice messages for one minute to contacts

 - 55% of users consult their WeChat more than ten times a day

 - 41% of users use it to search for information